ateam-dev/react-portable/README.md

 # React Portable

-React Portable enhances the use of React components, enabling direct use across any website and allowing for immediate updates without the need for bundling.
+React Portable is a project to increase the portability and ease of distribution of React components.

 ## Documentation